2020 GMC Canyon Trim Levels with Comparisons & Configurations.

 GMC infotainment includes everything that a person could want these days.
 It does it by simply offering Apple CarPlay and Android Auto on every model.
 There are still competitors that don't have both.
 Helping you enjoy your entertainment, GMC has thoroughly sound-proofed the cabin.
 You may forget you are riding in a truck.

 To that, GMC adds WiFi availability on every model.
 If you use your truck for work, you'll appreciate the ability to log onto the internet far from the office.
 For traveling or camping, it's also ideal.
 During a regular commute, it keeps you from using up your data when you need a map app or just want to listen to streaming audio.

 Perhaps the only thing lacking from this lineup is driver assistance automation.
 You can get a forward collision warning, but it doesn’t include an autobrake.
 Likewise, there’s a lane alert, but it doesn’t include a steering correction.
 Cruise control is on the menu, but you won't find a semi-automated adaptive cruise system.

-Compare the 2020 GMC Canyon LE vs the SLE Trim Levels.
-What is the Difference?
+Compare the 2020 GMC Canyon LE vs the SLE Trims.
+What is the difference?